-Here at Vision and Sensory Integration, we are dedicated to helping survivors of traumatic brain injuries.
+Here at Brain Vision Institute, we are dedicated to helping survivors of traumatic brain injuries.

 A traumatic brain injury (TBI) is an acquired brain injury that occurs when sudden trauma causes damage to the brain.
 A TBI can occur when the head suddenly and violently hits an object or when an object pierces the skull and enters the brain tissue.
 Symptoms can be mild, moderate, or severe.